 Source: Cold press production and refining.

-Properties: Argan has good resistance to oxidation and is a free radical scavenger due to its vitamin E content, in the right form of Alpha Tocopherol.
-It also contains Carotene and Phytosterols, making this a wonderful anti ageing oil.
+Properties: Argan Oil has good oxidation resistance and is a free radical scavenger due to its Vitamin E content, in the right form of Alpha-Tocopherol.
+It also contains Carotene and Phytosterols, making this a wonderful anti-ageing oil.

-Benefits: This natural skin care oil is being touted as one of the best natural skin care ingredients of late, due to its skin loving properties.
-It is suitable for damaged, mature skin and around the eye area, as it has good restructuring activity, which is due to the seeds yielding an unsaturated oil.
+Benefits: This natural skin care oil is being touted as one of the best natural skincare ingredients of late, due to its skin-loving properties.
+It is suitable for damaged, mature skin, and when used around the eye area, it has good restructuring activity due to the seeds yielding an unsaturated oil.
 This oil is also rich in Oleic and Linoleic acids which yield up to 35%.
-Argan associates well with Rose Hip Seed Oil, for anti scarring and reducing stretch marks, making it also an excellent body oil.
+Argan Oil associates well with Rose Hip Seed Oil for anti-scarring and stretches mark reduction, making it an excellent body oil.

 Avocado Oil (Persea Americano)

-Source: Extracted from the oily flesh of the fruit off the Avocado Pear Tree.
+Source: Extracted from the oily flesh of the fruit from the Avocado Pear Tree.

-Benefits: In our opinion it is a superior facial moisturiser oil, due to skin softening and protective properties of Avocado.
-This oil is often included in anti ageing formulas, because it helps to promote cellular regeneration and has a well known action on dry, fragile and distended skin, that has a tendency to damage easily.
+Benefits: In our opinion, it is a superior facial moisturising oil due to Avocado’s skin-softening and protective properties.
+This oil is often included in anti-ageing formulas because it promotes cellular regeneration and has a well-known action on dry, fragile, and distended skin that tends to damage easily.

 Blackcurrant Seed Oil (Ribes Nigrum)